brimdata/zed/docs/zq/README.md

-To this end, `zq` uses a heuristic to select between ZSON in JSON when the `-i` option is not specified where JSON is selected when the first values of the input is parseable as valid JSON and includes an JSON object either as an outer object or as value nested somewhere within a JSON array.
+To this end, `zq` uses a heuristic to select between ZSON in JSON when the `-i` option is not specified where JSON is selected when the first values of the input is parseable as valid JSON and includes a JSON object either as an outer object or as value nested somewhere within a JSON array.

 This heuristic almost always works in practice because ZSON records